sphinx-gallery/sphinx-gallery/README.rst

 Install as developer
 --------------------

 You can get the latest development source from our Github repository.
-You need  ``setuptools`` installed in your system to install.
+You need ``setuptools`` installed in your system to install Sphinx-Gallery.

 You will also need have installed: